-A group composition based on improvised individual material, in which the physical and sonic spatial components play a major role.
-It connects nine Moscow-based music practitioners from different generations and backgrounds, and situates them inside an abandoned building of the Institute of Philosophy (now a part of Pushkin Museum, and under restoration).
+A spatially distributed group improvisation, in which the physical and sonic spatial components play a major role.
+It connects nine Moscow-based music practitioners from different generations and backgrounds, and situates them inside an abandoned building of the Institute of Philosophy (now a part of the Pushkin Museum).

 Date: 16 December 2016